dr-kd/zotero-browser/README.markdown

 *Next Step*: Write an annotated bibliography browser.
 Features are:

  - Create annotated bibliography from collection and/or 1 or more tags.
-DONE but buggy for some data - not sure the exact problem here.
+DONE
+ - Fix bug that makes collection annotated bibs not function.
  - List abstracts, notes and related items under each bibliographic entry.
 DONE
  - List what each item has been tagged with.
  - List what collections the item belongs in.